 Dimensions of the 3D printer platform- 203 mm x 232 mm x 203 mm

 The Patent Virtual Assistance Program provides further assistance to inventors needing guidance with the patent application process.
 The Carlson Center provides visitors with digital/ virtual access to patent examiners to further questions.

 *No legal advice or patent-ability determination can be made through this service.

-The Central Library’s Business Innovation Center has books that will help you evaluate your invention’s marketability, and investigate ways to sell it.
+The Central Library’s Business Insight Center has books that will help you evaluate your invention’s marketability, and investigate ways to sell it.
 Business directories can be used to search for manufacturers.
 Resources to help you plan and begin your own business are found in the Small Business Resource Center of the Central Library.

 *Librarians cannot give out legal advice or assist in filling out forms.